Privacy Policy

 We are committed to protecting your privacy and processing your personal information in accordance with the Protection of Personal Information Act, 2013 (POPIA) of South Africa and, where applicable, the UK General Data Protection Regulation (UK GDPR) and the EU General Data Protection Regulation (EU GDPR).

 For the purposes of data protection legislation, Tomorrows Compass (Pty) Ltd is the responsible party (under POPIA) and data controller (under GDPR).
+The designated Information Officer is Ricardo Albertini (privacy@tomorrows-compass.com), registered with the Information Regulator of South Africa per POPIA Section 55.

 2. Information We Collect